apache/couchdb-fauxton/readme.md

 Refreshing the URL will re-run the tests via PhantomJS and in the browser.

+#### Nightwatch Functional Browser Tests

+There is a bit of setup involved before you are able to run the Nightwatch tests.

+In your CouchDB admin accounts, add a user:

+> user: tester
+password: testerpass

+Then on the command line:

+    npm install

+Start fauxton with

+    grunt dev

+And to run the tests (in another terminal tab):

+    grunt nightwatch

 ### To Deploy Fauxton

 To deploy to your local [CouchDB instance](http://localhost:5984/fauxton/_design/fauxton/index.html):